-- 1. Piping conveying fuel or other flammable fluids are not to pass through passenger, cargo and crew compartments.
+- 1. Piping conveying fuel or other flammable fluids are not to pass through cargo and accommodation spaces.
 Flexible fuel oil pipes are to be suitable for service conditions and are not to penetrate watertight bulkheads. - 2.
 All fuel or other flammable liquid piping leading into fire hazard area are to be arranged with shut-off valves located outside the fire hazard area and easily to be accessible.

-503. Fuel oil pumps and filters (2020)
+503. Fuel oil filters and pumps